Data Viz

 Yet, the network is still leading the field in terms of reducing energy consumption.
 All the researchers interviewed for this story immediately brought up Gundersen when they were asked about progress being made in the healthcare industry.

 “When we burn fossil fuels as much as hospitals do, which is about two and a half times the rate of a typical office building, that’s not living our mission,” says Eber.
 He points to the negative environmental impacts of fossil fuel combustion which can translate into direct health consequences, such as asthma and other respiratory problems.
-Gundersen Health’s management decided to set specific targets for energy reduction, as well as
+Gundersen Health’s management decided to set specific targets for energy reduction, as well as time tables to achieve those reductions.

 “People talk about efficiency and they’ll say, ‘Build me an efficient building’ and they’ll leave it at that,” Eber says.
 “Then what happens, they’ll get some daylight harvesting or some little features that are supposed to be energy efficient but at the end of the day, they weren’t given a real target to shoot for.”